anderkve/FYS3150/book/projects/project5.md

 - Wall position (centre) in the $x$ direction: 0.5
 - Length of the wall piece separating the two slits (the $y$ distance between the inner edges of the two slits): 0.05
 - Slit aperture (opening i the $y$ direction): 0.05
+- Ensure that the slit setup is symmetric around $y = 0.5$.
+(So for the double-slit, the wall piece separating the two slits should be centered on $y = 0.5$.)

 In Problem 9 you will also use single-slit and triple-slit configurations.